Key takeaways

 Here are some regulatory and securitization developments poised to impact commercial real estate lending:

-Positive commercial real estate lending trends in 2025
+Positive commercial real estate lending trends in 2026

-Fortunately, real estate lending has a lot going for it in 2025:
+Fortunately, real estate lending has a lot going for it in 2026:

 Risks for lenders and borrowers

 Of course, commercial real estate lending and borrowing come with risks.
-Here are the top risks to watch in 2025:
+Here are the top risks to watch in 2026:

-Office market distress and long-term occupancy risks | Remote and hybrid work are here to stay.
+| Office market distress and long-term occupancy risks | Remote and hybrid work are here to stay.
 This has dampened demand for offices and lowered their occupancy rates, raising the risk of loan defaults by real estate owners. |

-Structural shifts in work models affecting property demand | Downsizing and flex space trends are changing the types of properties tenants want, impacting returns for investors. |
+| Structural shifts in work models affecting property demand | Downsizing and flex space trends are now long-term drivers of tenant demand, attracting tenants seeking adaptable, amenity-rich properties over traditional office space. |

-Potential regulatory tightening and capital requirements | Ever since the 2008 financial crisis, regulators have tightened bank lending requirements, making it harder to qualify for CRE loans. |
+| Potential regulatory tightening and capital requirements | Ever since the 2008 financial crisis, regulators have tightened bank lending requirements, making it harder to qualify for CRE loans. |

 Best practices in lending strategies